ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

      Doing this will already let you pick up the `Equipment` when playing the game and walking through it--but it is hard to pick up something you can't see!

-2. To make this a more useful power-up object, let's add a model to it that players can see.
+2. To make this a more usable power-up object, let's add a model to it that players can see.

-     You can really choose whatever you would like, but in my case I am going to use a classic gem.
+     You can choose whatever you would like and would fit your game, but in my case I am going to use a classic gem.

-       1. In the **Asset Manifest**, search for "diamond" and drag the `Gem - Diamond 6-Sided Polished` into your Project Hierarchy.
+       1. In the **CORE Content** tab, search for "diamond" and drag the `Gem - Diamond 6-Sided Polished` into your Project Hierarchy.

          ![Basic Gem Model](/docs/img/EditorManual/Abilities/Gem.PNG)